dasiths/dasiths.github.io/_pages/resume.md

 * Shared production lessons from multidisciplinary teams building LLM-powered customer solutions, covering safety, compliance, misuse, accuracy, and security in [Lessons from the Trenches in an LLM Frontier](/2024/10/30/llm-lessons-api-days-2024/)
 * Documented a customer-derived design pattern that keeps identity-scoped parameters outside LLM-generated tool inputs to reduce prompt-injection risk in [LLM Prompt Injection Considerations With Tool Use](/2024/05/03/llm-prompt-injection-considerations-for-tool-use/)
+* Initiated and led the [MCP authorization specification proposal](https://github.com/modelcontextprotocol/modelcontextprotocol/issues/205) to separate OAuth resource-server and authorization-server responsibilities.
+The resulting change landed through [PR #338](https://github.com/modelcontextprotocol/modelcontextprotocol/pull/338) and shipped in the [MCP 2025-06-18 specification](https://modelcontextprotocol.io/specification/2025-06-18/changelog#major-changes), making existing enterprise authorization servers easier to use with remote MCP servers
+* Researched OCI 1.1 and ORAS artifact storage in [What is ORAS and why should you care?](/2023/06/04/what-is-oras/) and opened [OCI image-spec PR #1100](https://github.com/opencontainers/image-spec/pull/1100) to improve guidance and examples for `artifactType` and `config.mediaType`.
+The recommendations were credited and incorporated into merged [OCI PR #1101](https://github.com/opencontainers/image-spec/pull/1101) and the corresponding [ORAS documentation update](https://github.com/oras-project/oras-www/pull/248)
 * Co-presented practices used by the team to secure software supply chains for government and defence customers, including SBOMs, OCI artifacts, signing, attestations, and policy enforcement in [Building Trust Brick by Brick](/2024/01/05/secure-supply-chain-api-days-2023/)
 * Presented lessons from deploying Kubernetes workloads with GitOps to intermittently connected and air-gapped edge fleets in [EdgeDevOps in the Bush, Air and Underwater](/2023/01/06/edge-devops-apidays-australia-2022/)
 * Published [.NET and Python OpenTelemetry samples](https://github.com/dasiths/OpenTelemetryDistributedTracingSample) for trace-context propagation across HTTP, RabbitMQ, and MQTT, including traces, metrics, and logs